Why is my headset earphones now only working on one side?

 email = firstname.lastname@example.org

-or contact us directly using our contact form
+Or leave us a message using our contact us form

 Usually 09.00 to 17.00 hrs Monday to Friday However if you wish to call at the workshop please phone first to make an appointment.